New Content

 • The roadblocks in developing the Dutch indigenous industry capabilities

 Current conflicts have shown the importance of full spectrum air defence.
 Whether the threat be hypersonics or small and cheap UAVs, the truth is that democratisation of airborne technologies have opened new avenues of attack, and the world has taken notice.
 As a result of this we are seeing several nations investing in air defence capabilities.
-This news roundup is meant to supplement the market report with some of the latest news excerpts on all things concerning platform purchases of FSAD technologies.
-A light document suited to give you a state-of-play of FSAD affairs.
+This news roundup is provides some of the latest news on all things concerning platform purchases of air defence technologies.